 - Go to the "Fill" tab, and then click "Fill Effects".

-- From the color drop down lists, choose two colors separately - usually one dark color and another bright color.
+- From the color drop-down lists, choose two colors separately.
+Usually, you choose one dark color and another bright color.

 - Click to choose one of the "Variants".